C-B-P/Pentanode-wallet/README.md

 Share this link wherever you want, your blog, facebook, twitter, discord, bitcointalk, reddit, there's no limit.
 If someone buys some coin through your affiliate link, you earn your share of it.
 ## FAQ : Frequently Asked Questions
 Still have any question about Pentanode ?
 Feel free to post here or check our [FAQ](https://www.pentanode-crypto.com/page/other) !
-You can also find some help [on our Discord server](https://discord.gg/amtRG8V).